arsln003/Sorting-Simulator/README.md

 ## Summary
 The Sorting Simulator is an educational tool aimed at helping users understand and compare sorting algorithms.
 It’s ideal for students and learners exploring algorithm efficiency in practice.

-## License
-Open-source project.
-Free to use and modify with credit to the authors.